Sullins College: Student life

-For most of its existence the college assumed responsibility for the behavior of its students under the operation of in loco parentis.
-This was typified in 1911 by the school's expelling two girls who went for a ride in a car with two boys from the nearby King College.
-The girls were being held for their parents to come get them, when they eloped with the two boys.
-This resulted in the college officials and police pursuing the couples into Tennessee.
-The pursuit failed to apprehend the girls as the pursuers found them in Hawkins County, Tennessee a few minutes after the couples were married.
-There was discussion about criminal charges for the two boys involved.
+For most of its existence the college assumed responsibility for the behavior of its students in loco parentis.
+In 1911, the school expelled two women who went for a ride in a car with two men from nearby King College.
+While the college was holding the women for their parents to come get them, they eloped with the two men.
+Pursued by college officials and police officers into Tennessee, the couples married in Hawkins County a few minutes before their pursuers arrived.
+There was discussion about criminal charges for the two men involved.

 The school newspaper was the Reflector.'
 A chapter of Phi Theta Kappa plus several student clubs operated on the campus.
 The school yearbook was the Sullins Sampler.
 In 1946, the Sampler placed third for the Methodist Award among more than 300 schools competing in a competition overseen by the Columbia Scholastic Press Association.

 The graduating class of 1955 donated a group of five "Peter Pan" statues that were placed around a pool on the campus.

 The school operated Camp Sequoya on South Holston Lake.